Compulsory Purchase Compensation Consultants

-We are leading practitioner in this area of compensation.
+We are leading practitioners in this area of compensation.
 We have advised on many claims following the use of CPO powers, particularly for business premises, including relocation and extinguishment cases.

 We have acted for acquiring bodies, affected businesses and developers in many cases.
 We have been instructed on many claims arising from major infrastructure projects such as the London 2012 Olympics, Crossrail and Thameslink, as well as numerous town centre and regeneration schemes around the country.
 While most of our cases settled following negotiations, our skills in this field are described in two leading reported cases decided by the Lands Tribunal we have used our expertise to present reports on the compensation due and give oral evidence (see below).

 The team has considerable experience of compensation claims involving:

 - Valuation of the business on total and partial extinguishment

 - Injurious affection – loss on retained property